byceps/push-byceps-stats-to-discord/README.md

 ## Usage

-Create a configuration file based off of `config-example.toml`.
+Create a configuration file based off of `config_example.toml`.

 Run the program, pointing to it: